v-harrishe/azure-docs/articles/app-service/tutorial-java-spring-cosmosdb.md

 ## Clean up resources

-If you don't need these resources for another tutorial (see [Next steps](#next)), you can delete them by running the following command in the Cloud Shell:
+If you don't need these resources for another tutorial (see [Next steps](#next)), you can delete them by running the following command in the local Shell:

 ```bash
 az group delete --name <your-azure-group-name>